efortin/ReactiveMongo/README.md

 ReactiveMongo fork
 ===========================

-This is a the standard client https://github.com/typesafehub/config.
+This is a fork of the standard client https://github.com/typesafehub/config.
 Configuration parameters has been added to make easier thread pool size configurations.

 `mongo-async-driver {`